-Jeff Cole joined the FOX 29 News team in March of 2000 as an investigative reporter.
+Jeff Cole joined the FOX 29 News team in March 2000 as an investigative reporter.

-Before coming to FOX 29, Jeff worked at CBS affiliate WFSB in Hartford, Connecticut.
-He started his career there in 1984 as a morning news anchor.
+Before joining FOX 29, Jeff worked at CBS affiliate WFSB in Hartford, Connecticut, where he started his career in 1984 as a morning news anchor.
 After two years of anchoring, he did investigative reporting for more than a decade.
-He won four New England Emmy Awards for his investigative reporting.
-He twice won the prestigious Theodore Driscoll award, named for the Hartford Courant's long-time investigative reporter.
-Jeff is the only broadcast reporter to ever win this award.

-Prior to his award-winning tenure at WFSB, Jeff worked as a political reporter for Maryland Public Television.
-He was responsible for covering the Maryland General Assembly while it was in session.
-In the Assembly's off-season, he produced mini-documentaries for the station.
+Prior to his award-winning tenure at WFSB, Jeff worked as a political reporter for Maryland Public Television, where he was responsible for covering the Maryland General Assembly.
+In the assembly's off-season, he produced mini-documentaries for the station.